Last updated on:

 The LCD screen on most exercise bikes and machinery in general tends to be severely lacking, but Marcy recumbent bike gives you a clear screen design with enough backlighting to actually view the backlighting with ease.

 Marcy’s warranty here is a little weak, all things considered.
 They offer a two-year coverage term on the frame, and stipulations have changed over time on labor and the parts.

-Because this is already an inexpensive recumbent bike, it may not even be worth it to mail back 60 lbs worth of metal and plastic and also have to pay labor.
+Because this is already an inexpensive and best recumbent bike, it may not even be worth it to mail back 60 lbs worth of metal and plastic and also have to pay labor.

 Schwinn Recumbent Bike Series 270

 Schwinn is best known for their actual recumbent bicycles that they produce, but just because this isn’t going to take you down the lane doesn’t mean that you can’t get in a fantastic workout.

 Their recumbent bike series comes with three separate models, but based on pricing, durability, and some key features, we’ve gone with the Series 270 for our review.

 If you’re interested in any other best recumbent bike, you can go through to the sales page and see the price differences in the other models.